Miele-Museum

 Are there restrooms and cafes?

-Facilities such as restrooms and potential cafes should be confirmed on the official website.
+Facilities such as restrooms and cafes are commonly available at museums.
+Confirm on the official website for specific details regarding amenities.

 What should I wear?